confidential-computing/governance/TAC/Meetings/2024/2024-11-14/CCC-TAC-Minutes-2024-11-14.md

 ## CC Summit - Program Committee

 DM mentioned about the opportunity to have a Program Committee member.
 A representative from the group has been invited to join the program committee for the Confidential Computing Summit.
 Goal is to ensure the conference is community-driven with minimal bias toward company-centric presentations.
 Fritz YM and  Mingshen Sun (MS) expressed interest.
-A lighthearted dice roll was conducted by DM, resulting in Ming Shen being selected.Congratulations extended to Ming Shen for being chosen.
+A lighthearted dice roll was conducted by DM, resulting in Ming Shen being selected.
+Congratulations extended to Ming Shen for being chosen.

 ## TAC 2025 Objectives